 - MLA and APA Help: Tips on citing sources and formatting research papers in MLA or APA format

 - Chicago Manual of Style Online: Covers all aspects of academic writing and publishing, including citation guides for notes and bibliographies

 - NLM (National Library of Medicine): Style Guide

-- ACS (American Chemical Society) Style Guide (print version at Research Help Desk)
+- ACS (American Chemical Society) Guide to Scholarly Communication

 - Excelsior OWL: Support for APA, MLA, and Chicago documentation styles

 - KnightCite: For quickly generating single MLA, APA, or Chicago Style citations

 See all writing style guides available at the library (print versions at Research Help Desk)